 4.1: TYPES OF EXPERIENCE CONSIDERED: An Athlete's experience across all full contact, striking based combative sports (Muaythai, Kickboxing, Sanshou, MMA, etc) is considered when determining their experience class.
 All levels of competition are considered, including but not limited to judged contests, demonstrations, smokers, and exhibitions (full contact).
 Light Contact contest, with no head contact, will not score as record (Eg: Kids Youth Movement with no head contact)

-Athletes with considerable experience outside of Muaythai may require additional review by the technical committee before determining the appropriate experience class for competition.
+Athletes with considerable combat sport experience outside of Muaythai may require additional review by the MTO Board of Directors before determining the appropriate experience class for competition.